Mass media in Qatar: Media censorship

-Prior to 1995, there were severe restrictions in regards to the disposition of information that journalists were permitted to report.
-The censorship of local media was formally lifted after Sheikh Hamad bin Khalifa Al Thani deposed his father in July 1995, when a few weeks after the deposition, he withdrew censors from local newspapers.
-Further restrictions were lifted in 1996 when he abolished the information ministry and its censorship office.
-The information ministry was later replaced with a government-owned corporation.
+Although the ministry of information was abolished in 1998, with the press occasionally allowed to criticize the economy or the status of foreign workers, journalists continue to face a "draconian system of censorship".
+It has been noted in scholarship that the Qatari government "made great play" of the abolition of the Ministry of Information promising greater press freedom, and that in reality the step was a "highly symbolic gesture" intended to signal reform to international partners while attempting to "carefully, selectively, and pre-emptively remain in control of content".

-The 1979 Prints and Publications Law, which imposes many restrictions on the freedom of the press, remained in effect despite the other reforms made by Sheikh Hamad.
-Article 46 of the press law outlaws criticism of the Emir.
+The 1979 Prints and Publications Law, which imposes many restrictions on the freedom of the press, remained in effect despite other reforms made by then-emir, Hamad bin Khalifa Al-Thani.
+Article 46 of the press law outlaws criticism of the emir.
 It declares, “The Emir of the state of Qatar shall not be criticized and no statement can be attributed to him unless under a written permission from the manager of his office.”
 As a result, journalists practice self-censorship, particularly in regards to the ruling family.
 They are also subject to prosecution for insulting Islam.
 IREX reports that newspapers and radio programmes possess a wider margin of freedom than the official news media.

 Internet service is monitored by the government, which censors pornography and other materials deemed inappropriate.
 The customs and the censorship office in the Qatar General Broadcasting and Television Corporation monitor imported foreign broadcasting for sensitive content.

 In 2014, a Cybercrime Prevention Law was passed, threatening to punish anyone who violates social values by publishing information regarding the private or family life of an individual, even if the information is accurate.
 If convicted, a perpetrator can face up to a year in prison and a fine of QR 100,000.
 The law also stipulates that anyone found guilty of publishing false news which could jeopardize the safety of the state could face a maximum 1-year prison sentence and QR 250,000 fine, while anyone who is found guilty of publishing false news with the aim of destabilizing national security may face up to a three-year prison sentence and a fine of QR 500,000.
 The Gulf Center for Human Rights has stated that the law is a threat to freedom of speech and has called for certain articles of the law to be revoked.